Popular Stories

 • Timing: Fertilise citrus trees during the active growing season, typically from late winter to early autumn.

-• Calculate the amount: Work out how much fertiliser you need based on the size and age of your citrus trees.
+• Calculate the amount: Determine the quantity of fertiliser required based on the size and age of your citrus trees.
 Refer to the fertiliser package instructions for guidance on application rates.

 • Spread the fertiliser: Remove any mulch around your tree.
 Apply the fertiliser evenly around the tree’s base, starting a few inches from the trunk and out to the drip line (the outer edge of the tree’s canopy).
 Avoid placing fertiliser directly against the trunk to prevent burning.